vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 ### Theories of motivation

 The past century there have been various competing theories that have emerged from the field of motivational psychology.
 Some of these theories build directly on previous work, while others provide complementary perspectives.
-Each of the theories attempts to describe motivation from a slightly different angle.
+Each of the theories attempts to analyze motivation from a different angle.
 Humans are complex animals, and the reasons which ground our behaviors even more so.

 We can split these theories of motivation into two broad categories: content theories, concerning *what* makes up motivational states, and process theories, *how* those motivational states arise.